Find Cheap Mobile Home Insurance Quotes in Texas

-Find the Cheapest Homeowners Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

-Do I Need Mobile Home Insurance in Texas?
+Do I need mobile home insurance in Texas?

-In Texas, although a mortgage lender can choose to make insurance a requirement, however, it can't require that a borrower buy coverage that exceeds the replacement value of the home and its contents.
-In addition, mobile home communities and parks often require its mobile homes to have insurance policies.
-Therefore, the only way around purchasing mobile home insurance in Texas is to purchase a manufactured home outright and place it on private property.
+In Texas, although a mortgage lender can choose to make insurance a requirement, it can't require that a borrower buy coverage that exceeds the replacement value of the home and its contents.
+The only way to avoid getting mobile home coverage in Texas is to buy a manufactured home outright and place it on private property.

-For wind and hail coverage, homeowners have the option to purchase coverage through a private insurance company or through the Texas Windstorm Insurance Association (TWIA).
+For wind and hail coverage, homeowners have the option to get coverage through a private insurance company or through the Texas Windstorm Insurance Association (TWIA).
 The TWIA was formed in 1971 to provide wind and hail insurance to people who live along the coast and can't qualify for private coverage.